Arifurrex/grid-and-flex-tempte/README.md

 Thanks for checking out this front-end coding challenge.
 ## I remember CSS Grid according to four groups of properties:

-The explicit grid
+1.The explicit grid
-Gaps
+2.Gaps
-Aligning things
+3.Aligning things
-The implicit grid
+4.The implicit grid

 - View the optimal layout for the site depending on their device's screen size